I had never heard of Glossika before writing this review but was immediately intrigued by what they have to offer.

 I think Glossika is much better for people who are studying (or reviewing) 2 or more languages than for people who are only studying one language.

-There were also mistakes floating about the different languages as well as mistranslations that could be found.
+There were also mistakes floating around the different languages as well as mistranslations that could be found.

 The poor Swahili speaker must have found it very strange when he was asked to say ´I´d rather be a dog than a cat´ when in actual fact the English says ´I´d rather have a dog than a cat´.